rokucommunity/brighterscript/docs/plugins.md

 };
 ```

 This plugin will search through every LiteralExpression in the entire project, and every time we find a string literal, we will replace `<FIRST_NAME>` with `world`.
-This is done with the `event.astEditor` object. `astEditor` allows you to apply edits to the AST, and then the brighterscript compiler will `undo` those edits once the file has been transpiled.
+This is done with the `event.editor` object. `editor` allows you to apply edits to the AST, and then the brighterscript compiler will `undo` those edits once the file has been transpiled.